-On-Site Monitoring Visits The Washington County CDA conducts on-site monitoring visits of those agencies that have been funded with CDBG and HOME funds.
+On-Site Monitoring Visits Washington County CDA conducts on-site monitoring visits of those agencies that have been funded with CDBG and HOME funds.
 The procedures for conducting these visits are intended to structure the visits, provide consistency, and facilitate effective use of resources.
 Depending on the type of organization with which a funding agreement is executed, the specifics of the visit will vary.
 Those differences are highlighted wherever possible.
-Due to COVID-19 these on-site monitoring visits have been conducted virtually or postponed.
+Due to COVID-19 these on-site monitoring visits have been conducted virtually or postponed and will resume in 2021.